 A simple tutorial for making easy 5-minute poached eggs without an egg poacher.
 The result, creamy and delicate, is well worth the slight trouble.

-I love eggs in pretty much any way you can make them, but poached eggs are my favorite way to enjoy this healthy, versatile food.
-Poaching is a gentle cooking method that results in a creamy texture and a delicate flavor.
+I love eggs in pretty much any way you can make them, but as someone who loves runny yolks, poached eggs are my favorite way to enjoy this healthy, versatile food.
+While fried eggs and soft boiled eggs are excellent, poaching is a gentle cooking method that results in a creamy texture and a delicate flavor.

-I usually serve poached eggs on a toasted low carb English muffin.
+I usually serve poached eggs on a toasted low carb English muffin or on toasted and buttered almond flour bread.
 They are also excellent with hollandaise sauce in this low carb eggs benedict recipe.
-Sometimes I make a couple for lunch, and add them to a salad. one of my favorite lunches is this warm arugula salad.
+Sometimes I make a couple for lunch, and add them to a salad.
+Two of my favorite lunches are warm arugula salad and prosciutto wrapped asparagus.
+Both are topped with poached eggs.
+When you serve the eggs on any type of bread, do make sure to drain them for a few seconds on a paper towel, to prevent soggy bread.

 - 1 tablespoon vinegar for the cooking water